msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 The following packages will be used in the examples with [Gridded data](@ref) and [Irregular spatial data](@ref):

 ```
-using Distances            # computing distance matrices
+using Distances            # distance matrices
 using Folds                # parallel simulation (start Julia with --threads=auto)
 using LinearAlgebra        # Cholesky factorisation
 ```